*** Download the 2012 Annual Report here ***

 2013 Report to Cooperators

-To find out more about the USGS-Maine Cooperative Fish and Wildlife Research Unit and our activities at the University of Maine and the Wildlife Ecology Department, visit our website at: www.coopunits.org/maine
+To find out more about the USGS-Maine Cooperative Fish and Wildlife Research Unit and our activities at the University of Maine and the Department of Wildlife Ecology, Fisheries, and Conservation Biology, visit our website at: www.coopunits.org/maine

 Image Description: Report Cover